-Essential Steps

-Key Points and Precautions

-- 1. Preparation

-- a) Wash hands

-- b) Explain procedure to student.

-- c) Have student perform as much of procedure as possible with supervision as needed.

-- d) Gather supplies

-- Lubricant

-- Catheter

-- Cleansing supplies

-- Container

-- Gloves

-- 2. Procedure

-- a.
-Position the student for catheterization

-- b) Arranges equipment

-- c) Don clean gloves

-- d) Lubricate catheter with prescribed water soluble lubricant and set aside without contaminating catheter

-- e.
-Clean:

-- For females separate the labia (lips) and hold open with finger.
-Cleanse, in a direction from the top of the labia toward the rectum.
+Essential Steps Key Points and Precautions Preparation 1.
+Wash hands 2.
+Explain procedure to student 3.
+Have student perform as much of procedure as possible with supervision as needed.
+4. Gather supplies a.
+Lubricant b.
+Catheter Universal precautions.
+Aids in reducing anxiety, encourages cooperation, and fosters independence Ensures smooth procedure, saves time.
+As indicated in physician's order c.
+Cleansing supplies d.
+Container e.
+Gloves Procedure 1.
+Position the student for catheterization 2.
+Arranges equipment 3.
+Don clean gloves 4.
+Lubricate catheter with prescribed water soluble lubricant and set aside without i.e. On the toilet, in wheelchair with hand held urinal, on changing table contaminating catheter 5.
+Clean: a.
+For females - separate the labia (lips) and hold open with your fingers.
+Cleanse, in a direction from the top of Universal precautions Lubrication reduces irritation to the tissue.
+(Some catheters are self-lubricating) the labia toward the rectum.
 Wash three times, once down each side and once down the middle.
-Use a clean cotton ball each time.

-- For males clean the penis below the glans at a 45 degree angle.
-If not circumcised, retract the foreskin.
+Use a clean cotton ball each time. b.
+For males - clean the penis below the glans at a 45 degree angle.
+If not To reduce risk of introducing bacteria into urinary tract. circumcised, retract the foreskin.
 Wash the glans with soapy cotton balls or other agent as prescribed.
 Begin at the urethral opening; in a circular manner, wash away from the meatus.
 Repeat twice.
 Use a clean cotton ball each time you wash the penis.